Hube2/acf-post2post/README.md

 flex field and nested repeaters.
 And then there is the problem of relationships with different post types and fields with different names.
 It would be a deep dark rabbit hole from which I don't think he'd return.
 There are too many parameters.
 On the other hand, filters and actions can be created with a finite number of options to do the work that's needed.
-This is just my interpretation of using those actions and filters.
+This is just

 #### Automatic Updates
-Install [GitHub Updater](https://github.com/afragen/github-updater) on your site if you want to recieve automatic updates for this plugin.
+Github updater support has been removed.
+This plugin has been published to WordPress.Org here https://wordpress.org/plugins/post-2-post-for-acf/.
+If you are having problems updating please try installing from there.

 #### Remove Nag
 You may notice that I've started adding a little nag to my plugins.
 It's just a box on some pages that lists my